NeonTiles/indicator-netspeed-text/README.md

 A basic text based Ubuntu [indicator](http://unity.ubuntu.com/projects/appindicators/) to display the current netspeed.

+If `netactview` is installed, it can be started from the indicator menu.

 ## Requirements

-This script requires the python bindings for libappindicator which can be installed using the following command:
+This script requires the python bindings for libappindicator which can be installed on Ubuntu systems using the following command:

 ```
 sudo apt-get install python-appindicator